czcz7890/project1/README.md

 ================
 Description
 ================
-Encrypt multiple files into one file
+Encrypt multiple files into one file by concatenating the encoded files and encrypting it together